VGeorgii/Microsa/README.md

 **Microsa** (**Micro**environment **s**patial **a**nalysis) is a package of useful functions for analysis of fibrous components of tissue microenvironment and combine that analysis in spatial dependent manner.
-The purpose of that library is to provide simplified tool  that gives an opportunity to combine the analysis of cellular and non-cellular components of tissue microenvironment.
+The purpose of presented package is to provide simplified tool which gives an opportunity to combine the analysis of cellular and non-cellular components of tissue microenvironment.